 Before I get into some of the attributes of Beverly, let me give you some background.
 The product was introduced in Italy in 1969 as a non-alcoholic aperitif.
 Aperitifs are drinks that are consumed before meals and are believed to aid digestion.
 The 1971 ads for Beverly feature the slogan, “Cold as Helsinki, sparkling as Rio, dry as El Paso.”
 By 1978, the brand was popular enough to be featured in a company history of the Italian market and was available in both the “classic” and “white” versions.
 The brand continued to be sold in Italy battling against the bigger competitors, like Campari and San Pellegrino which also had products in that category.
-In 1991, Beverly “White” was chosen as one of the 16 products from around the world to be made available in the tasting area of the original World of
+In 1991, Beverly “White” was chosen as one of the 16 products from around the world to be made available in the tasting area of the original World of Coca-Cola in Atlanta.

 Diego Romano, one of my marketing colleagues in Italy gave me a very personal description of the role that drinks like Beverly play in the Italian culture.
 Diego said, “In Italy, Beverly is served in a typical glass for an aperitif, with ice and a piece of orange on top of the glass.
 It would be served with a little portion of chips, "Italian" olives, nuts and cheese!!
 I suggest you to try it exactly 30 minutes before lunch or dinner with your friends, just to live the Italian experience!”